amontaywelch/Adidas-Pandemic-Sales-Analysis/README.md

 ## Delving Into Insights
 ### Sales Trends and Growth Rates

  - Adidas generated nearly $900M in revenue from 01/01/2020 to 12/31/2021, with 9,648 recorded invoices.
  - Sales increased exponentially during 2021 by 294%, rising from $182.1M to $717.8M.
- - 2020 saw peak sales in April, correlating with the rise of online sales due to nationwide lockdown protocols.
-With more relaxed restrictions, 2021 saw peak sales in summer months(June-August) and December, indicating seasonality worth looking further into.
- - June 2021-August 2021 and December 2021 combined for $294.4M in revenue, making up an astounding 33% of total revenue generated.
- - June 2020, November 2020 and December 2020 were the worst performing months, with sales growth and profit growth rates hovering around -50%.
+ - Profit increased from $63.4M in 2020 to $268.8M in 2021, a 324.1% increase.
+Profit growth outpaced revenue growth, suggesting improved efficiency or higher-margin products in 2021.
+   - #### 2020 Trends
+     - April ($24.6M) and August ($19.9M) were strong months for revenue, possibly due to events or promotional campaigns.
+     - June, November, and December showed significant drops in revenue and profit, likely driven by seasonal or external factors like COVID-19 restrictions.
+     - The sharp decline in June (-45.68% revenue, -60.67% profit, -66.34% units sold) stands out.
+This could be linked to supply chain disruptions or reduced demand.
+     - Reduced sales in November and December (-46.95% to -50.62% revenue, respectively) suggests missed opportunities during the holiday season.

+   - #### 2021 Trends
+     - With steady growth in revenue and profit from January to July, the recovery from the previous year is distinctly noticable
+     - July and August stand out as peak months in 2021, with revenue exceeding $78.3M and $72.3M, respectively.
+     - December 2021 saw a significant revenue increase ($77.8M, +40.91% YoY) compared to December 2020.
+     - November saw a slight dip in units sold despite an increase in revenue, suggesting higher average pricing or premium product sales.

 ![Sales Trends 2020](Data/Visualizations/2020_sales_trends.png)
 ![Sales Trends 2021](Data/Visualizations/2021_sales_trends.png)